Edificio administrativo de la Xunta de Galicia (Pontevedra): Description

 The interior of the building is designed as a container for large open work spaces that can be subdivided.
 The interior has no intermediate pillars but peripheral beams.

-The administrative complex houses all the provincial departments except for the Department of Public Works, Housing and Lands (located in Alcalde Hevia Street in a building built in the early 1990s) and some services of the Health Department (located in Vigo Avenue in a building dating from 1920).
+The administrative complex houses all the provincial departments except for the Department of Public Works, Housing and Lands (located in Alcalde Hevia Street in a building dating from 1993) and some services of the Health Department (located in Vigo Avenue in a building dating from 1920).
 The building also houses the headquarters of the Galician Regional Police, a crèche and a post office, the latter since April 2014.
 The Xunta de Galicia also has another building in Pontevedra in Benito Corbal Street, 47.

 The building is separated from María Victoria Moreno Avenue by a large green area, the María Vinyals Park, measuring 9125 square metres.
 The park absorbs some of the shadow cast by the building, while reducing its visual impact.

 The administrative complex also has an underground car park with a capacity of 716 vehicles in the neighbouring residential complex.
 It was inaugurated on 15 March 2009.